 The company’s export performance also received a shot in the arm from the cars developed in the joint venture with Honda, the first of which was the Triumph Acclaim.
 This again was a hit in Italy, where imports of Japanese cars were severely restricted and there was a form of pent-up demand.
 Launched in Italy in early 1982, it helped sales leap 16% to 32,000 for the year, giving BL 2.2% of the Italian market.

-Fiat had tried to block imports of the Acclaim on the grounds that it counted as a Japanese car and therefore should be covered by Italy’s restrictions, but this attempt foundered in part because it was pointed out the planned Alfa Romeo/Nissan ARNA car, and indeed the Innocenti hatchbacks (which switched to Daihatsu engines in 1982) had similar levels of Japanese content.
+Fiat had tried to block imports of the Acclaim on the grounds that it counted as a Japanese car and therefore should be covered by Italy’s restrictions, but this attempt foundered in part because the planned Alfa Romeo/Nissan ARNA car, and indeed the Innocenti hatchbacks (which switched to Daihatsu engines in 1982) had similar levels of Japanese content.
 With its body pressed from British steel at Cowley, the Acclaim had just enough UK content to count as a British car when the calculations were made, and therefore had unrestricted access to EEC markets like Italy.

 That engine switch to Daihatsu is evidence the link between BL and Innocenti was now a thing of the past (although many dealers continued to be dualled).
 But Leyland Italia, as the operation was still called, was performing strongly.
 The round-nosed Mini would make a comeback while the Rover 2400SD Turbo (Rover range advert below) with its Italian (VM) diesel engine was well suited to Italian demand.
 Metro continued to sell well helped by additional models such as the Metro Surf, launched in the summer of 1982.